thomaspeugeot/phyllotaxymusic/go/cmd/phyllotaxymusic/content/_index.md

 <img src="./images/bach2ndFugue.png" style="height: 100px; width: auto;">

-This theme is repeated with different voices, sometimes overlapping.
+In this piece, the theme is repeated with two voices that overlaps.

 <img src="./images/bach2ndFugue_large.png" style="height: 400px; width: auto;">

 Let's a have a look to this memorable piece.
 The first voice starts with a C on the first measure.
-On the third measure, the theme starts again, but it starts with a G. A G is seven half tone higher, or a "quint" in music parlance, above a C.
+On the third measure, the theme starts again, but it starts with a G.
-Then, on this third measure, this second voice overlaps harmonuously the first voice.
-The G of the second voice is played with a B flat of the first voice, that is four half tone or a musical third.
+The G of the second voice is seven half tone higher, or a fifth in music parlance, above the C of the first voice.
+A fifth is an a well suited gap between notes to sounds harmounuously.
 The next note, a F# on the second voice, is played along a A on the first voice, also a third.
-And so one.
+A third,  And so one.

 It is the composer's chore
 to have the theme well suited for supporting overlapping itself.